Leigh Garven Turner

 Short Biography

-Leigh Turner is Director of the University of California, Irvine Center for Health Ethics and a Professor in the Program in Public Health’s Department of Health, Society, and Behavior.
-He is also a member of UCI’s Stem Cell Research Center.
+Leigh Turner is a Professor in the School of Population and Public Health's Department of Health, Society, and Behavior.
+He is the founding Director of the University of California, Irvine Center for Health Ethics.
+Turner is also a member of UCI’s Stem Cell Research Center and UCI MIND.
 His current research addresses ethical, legal, and social issues related to stem cells and regenerative medicine products.
-In particular, he uses approaches from bioethics and the social sciences to examine clinics engaged in direct-to-consumer marketing of unproven and unlicensed cell-based interventions.
-He also studies ethical issues related to crowdfunding for medical care, cross-border health-related travel, and other topics.
+In particular, he uses approaches from bioethics and the social sciences to examine the marketing claims and commercial practices of clinics selling unproven and unlicensed cell-based interventions.
+He also studies ethical issues related to crowdfunding for medical care, cross-border health-related travel, non-trial expanded access to investigational interventions, and other topics.
 Turner is a co-editor of Risks and Challenges in Medical Tourism: Understanding the Global Market for Health Services and The View from Here: Bioethics and the Social Sciences.

 Publications